Current IVILAB undergraduate research opportunities

 Current projects(This list is updated before the begining of each semester, when we know which ones need more undergraduate researchers).

 The ToMCAT project (Theory of Mind based Architecture for Teams) is about

 virtual assistants for teams collaborating on missions.
 This part of the

 project is contributing to software systems to collect synchronized data from

 multiple people interacting within a Minecraft based gaming system.
-The initial
+One activity

-step here is to choose, configure, and/or build Minecraft based games that will
+is to help build Minecraft based games that will

 induce emotion in accord with the research plan.
-A second step will be
+Another is

 integrating the game into an interface to collect data and manipulate the game.